Assault & Battery

 • How an assault conviction affects child custody cases – Family courts take criminal convictions seriously, and an assault charge could impact custody and visitation rights.

-How the Criminal Process Works for Assault Charges
+How the Criminal Process Works for Assault Charges in Columbus, GA

 Understanding the legal process can help you prepare for what’s ahead: